Stobi and the Middle Vardar Region

 Stobi was an ancient town of Paeonia, later conquered by Macedon, and later turned into the capital of the Roman province of Macedonia Salutaris (now near Gradsko in the Republic of North Macedonia).
 It is located on the main road that leads from the Danube to the Aegean Sea.
 Stobi was built where the Erigón River (mod.
 Crna) joins the Axiós River (mod.
 Vardar), making it strategically important as a center for both trade and warfare.

 The first historic records to mention Stobi are by the Roman historian Titus Livy (ca. 197 BCE).
 According to Livy, Stobi became an important center for salt trading after the Roman conquests of Macedonia and the establishment of Pax Romana.
 In 69 CE, Emperor Vespasian granted Stobi the rank of municipium and the right to mint its own coins.
-Stobi was not only an important salt trading center, but also strategically located at the crossroad of the ancient roads that ran along the two rivers Axios and Erigon.
-The first road connected the North and the South of the Balkans as it does today, while the second to the southwest connected Stobi with Via Egnatia near Heraclea Lyncestis and to the northeast it continued to Serdica.
+Stobi was not only an important salt trading center, but also was located at the crossroad of the ancient roads that ran along the two rivers Axios and Erigon.
+The first road connected the North and the South of the Balkans as it does today, while the second to the southwest connected Stobi with Via Egnatia near Heraclea Lyncestis and to the northeast, it continued to Serdica (today Sofia, Bulgaria).